EFS123SONG/EFS123Song.github.io/README.md

 Please note that MicroJS.com is a curated site and that we reserve the right to refuse any listing for any reason.

-The [microjs.com](http://microjs.com) code/website is released under a MIT License.
+The [efscoin song](http://microjs.com) code/website is released under a MIT License.